kingsleyiwuchukwu/Weather-log-app/README.md

 # Weather-log-app

-This is Mini Web based application
+This is Mini Web based application design to demostrate advance capabilities in accurately forcasting weather outcomes.